 Prior to being included into the species Australopithecus africanus, Broom initially gave his discovery the scientific designation Plesianthropus transvaalensis (near-man from the Transvaal).
 The nickname ‘Mrs Ples’ (Plesianthropus) was given to the skull by Broom’s young co-workers, and the name stuck!
 Although there is some uncertainty over the sex of the skull, as well as its age – some scientists believe that Mrs Ples is the skull of an adolescent, which means that Mrs Ples, might actually be ‘Miss’ Ples, or perhap even ‘Mr’!

-So if you’re keen to add your two cents to the debate on Mrs Ples, then pay a visit to the Pinetown Museum this weekend – who knows, it might just ignite a passion for anthropology you never knew you had!
+So if you’re keen to add your two cents to the debate on Mrs Ples, then pay a visit to the Pinetown Museum – who knows, it might just ignite a passion for archaeology you never knew you had!